Manage and Edit New Submissions

 Reasons for banning a contributor include...

-Steps To Manage New Submissions
+Steps to Manage New Submissions

 Directions for Use